Think Long, Act Now

 We don’t save with a purpose.
 We were always told that we should save, so we try.
 But we just furiously set some money aside, thinking if we change its location (hello, half a dozen savings accounts!), everything will be okay.
 We’re stuck thinking about the location of our money instead of its job.

 Your savings dollars aren’t different from your other dollars.
 They need jobs, too.
 Explicit, specific, declared jobs, right there in your budget.
+Thats what categories are for.

 The Road Trip.